Agneskoinange/Portfolio-Agnes-Koinange/README.md

 ## Description
 This is my first portfolio as a software developer .It shows details and a my journey of being a developer.
 I t has projects that i have worked since i started learning software development.
 ## Setup/Installation Requirements
-* This is just a portfolio for you to look the work i have done as a software developer.
-I created it using the following istructtion
+** This is just a portfolio for you to look the work i have done as a software developer.
+I created it using the following instructions**
 * Created a github repository
 * Cloned it to my local device
 * Developed the project folders and files